OATML/RHO-Loss/README.md

 ```

 ## Let us know how it goes!
 If you've tried RHO-LOSS and it worked well or not, or if you want us to give a presentation at your lab, we'd love to hear it!
-You can use the email at [www.soren-mindermann.com](https://www.soren-mindermann.com/).
+Correspondance to 'soren.mindermann at cs.ox.ac.uk'